Laurens-R/SyncToyNext/README.md

+# ⚠️ Disclaimer: Project Under Development

+**This project is still heavily under development.
+Use at your own risk!
+The author takes no responsibility for any damages, data loss, or other issues caused by using this project in any environment.**

 # SyncToyNext

 SyncToyNext is a flexible, cross-platform file and folder synchronization tool for .NET.
 It supports local and network (UNC/SAMBA) paths, and can synchronize to both regular directories and zip files.
 SyncToyNext can run as a console application or as a Windows service, making it suitable for both interactive and background/service scenarios.